MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-universal-drivers--kernel-mode-.md

 ## <span id="endingthesession"></span>Section 13: End the WinDbg session

 **&lt;-On the host system**

-To end a user-mode debugging session, return the debugger to dormant mode, and set the target application to run again, enter the **qd** (Quit and Detach) command.
+If you want to leave the debugger attached, but want to work on the target, clear any breakpoints using `bc *`, so that the target computer won't try to connect to the host computer debugger.
+Then use the `g` command to let the target computer run again.

-Be sure and use the **g** command to let the target computer run code, so that it can be used.
-It also a good idea to clear any break points using **bc \\***, so that the target computer won't break and try to connect to the host computer debugger.
+To end the debugging session, on the host system, break into the debugger and enter the `qd` (Quit and Detach) command or select **Stop Debugging** from the menu.

 ```dbgcmd
 0: kd> qd